wallabag/guzzle-site-authenticator/README.md

 kernel class.

 ## Usage
-The `BD\GuzzleSiteAuthenticator\Guzzle\AuthenticatorSubscriber` must be attached to the Guzzle client.
-The `bd_guzzle_site_authenticator.authenticator_subscriber` can be used for this, for instance via a factory:
+The guzzle subscriber, `Guzzle\AuthenticatorSubscriber`, must be attached to the Guzzle client.
+It is provided by the bundle as `@bd_guzzle_site_authenticator.authenticator_subscriber`:

 ```
 $client = new GuzzleHttp\Client(['defaults' => ['cookies' => new FileCookieJar('/tmp/cookiejar.json']]);